"The pill can protect women from cancer for 30 years," is the front page headline in the Daily Mirror.

 Where did the story come from?

-It was published in the peer-reviewed Nature Biotechnology.
+It was published in the peer-reviewed American Journal of Obstetrics and Gynaecology.

 What kind of research was this?